spackleso/spackle/src/pages/docs/index.md

   -H Authorization: Token <access_token>
 ```

-Returns the state of the customer's features:
+Returns the state of the customer's features.